9/9

 Workshops and Classes

-Square infographic outlining florist revenue streams: weddings/events, subscriptions, plants & gifts, workshops/classes.
+Square infographic outlining florist revenue streams: weddings/events, subscriptions, plants and gifts, workshops/classes.

 Smart Marketing Beyond the Big Days